gaurav-rh/oop-assignment-1/README.md

 **Queue**
 This trait has one abstract method and one method.

-  -enQueue
+  - enQueue

-  -deQueue --> it has concrete implementation which returns the dequeued element.
+  - deQueue --> it has concrete implementation which returns the dequeued element.

 **DoubleQueue**
 -This class extends Queue trait and implements enqueue method such that it adds double of the element to be inserted in the queue.